vbookshelf/myOfflineAi-PrivacyFirst/README.md

 Click on "AI Assistant"
 Type a mesage.

-The name of the model you downloaded will appear in the dropdown in the top left.
+The name of the model you downloaded will appear in the dropdown menu in the top left.
-If you downloaded the gemma3:4b you can also submit images and pdf documents.
+If you downloaded the gemma3:4b model you can submit images and pdf documents in addition to text.
 To shut down the app: In the terminal type Crl+C on Mac or Alt+F4 on Windows.

 6. Future - Simply Double-click a file to launch